 Bristol Community College adheres to a prudent utilization of the College's financial resources including careful cost controls, conservative utilization of debt and adherence to a sound approach to maintenance of physical plant.
-At June 30, 2016, the assets and deferred outflows of resources of Bristol Community College exceeded liabilities and deferred inflows of resources by \$58,201,871 a \$21,255,322 or 57.53% increase from the excess of \$36,946,549 at the close of 2015.
-The primary reason for this large increase is due to the additional construction in progress of \$20,188,577 recorded for the new John J. Sbrega Health and Science Building, which is scheduled to be completed by August 31, 2016.
-Based on the Department of Higher Education (DHE) funding formula, the College also received a \$904,552 increase in state support.
+At June 30, 2017, the assets of Bristol Community College exceeded liabilities by \$62,218,198 a \$4,016,327 or 6.90% increase from the excess of \$58,201,871 at the close of 2016.
+The primary reason for this large increase is due to the additional construction in progress of \$4,109.297 recorded for the new John Sbrega building, which was completed and opened in July 2016.
+Based on the Department of Higher Education (DHE) funding formula, the College also received a \$206,356 increase in state support.
 This formula was based on the College enrollment and performance.
-This increased revenue allowed the College to spend more funds on Instruction and Institutional Support.
-At June 30, 2015, the assets and deferred inflows of resources of Bristol Community College exceeded liabilities and deferred inflows of resources by \$36,946,549, a \$12,903,105 or 53.67% increase from the excess of \$24,043,444 at the close of 2014 (adjusted per GASB 68).
+At June 30, 2016, the assets of Bristol Community College exceeded liabilities by \$58,201,871, a \$21,255,322 or 57.53% increase from the excess of \$36,946,949 at the close of 2015 (adjusted per GASB 68).

-The largest portion of Bristol Community College's net position (80%) reflects its investment in capital assets (e.g., land, buildings and equipment).
+The largest portion of Bristol Community College's net position (81%) reflects its investment in capital assets (e.g., land, buildings and equipment).
 Bristol Community College uses these capital assets to provide services to students, faculty, and administration; consequently, these assets are not available for future spending.

-Condensed Schedules of Net Position
+Condensed Schedule of Net Position